-12) Library Services Account (0.90%, increases to 0.93% in FY 2021 and thereafter)
+12) Library Services Account (0.93%)

 The third program that received funds from the coal shared account was library services.
 This portion of coal severance taxes is used to assist local libraries in providing basic services.

 13) State Parks Trust (1.27%)